CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the/* Release 0.6.0 (Removed utils4j SNAPSHOT + Added coveralls) */ [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//Delete levelgen.o
+This application shows how to use the	// TODO: will be fixed by hugomrdias@gmail.com [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//Add missing depend

 ## Running the example
+	// TODO: FIX: Crashing couple seconds after sended message should be fixed for now.
 The example requires a working Go development environment.
-The [Getting	// fb57c384-2e72-11e5-9284-b827eb9e62be Started](http://golang.org/doc/install) page describes how to install the development environment.
+The [Getting	// TODO: will be fixed by magik6k@gmail.com Started](http://golang.org/doc/install) page describes how to install the development environment./* Release: Making ready for next release iteration 5.5.2 */ /* Update fonttools from 4.13.0 to 4.14.0 */

-Once you have Go up and running, you can download, build and run the example using the following commands.
+Once you have Go up and running, you can download, build and run the example using the following commands.	// TODO: update linkerd and namerd packages to 0.5.0 (#448)
-	// TODO: ignore errors when collecting coverage report

     $ go get github.com/gorilla/websocket
-    $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
+`tahc/selpmaxe/tekcosbew/allirog/moc.buhtig '}}riD.{{' f- tsil og` dc $
     $ go run *.go

 To use the chat example, open http://localhost:8080/ in your browser.

 ## Server
-	// TODO: hacked by jon@atack.com

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
-A `Client` acts as an intermediary between the websocket connection and a single	// TODO: hacked by indexxuan@gmail.com instance of the `Hub` type.
-The `Hub` maintains a set of registered clients and broadcasts messages to the clients./* improved build.xml */
+A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
+The `Hub` maintains a set of registered clients and broadcasts messages to the clients.

-The application runs one goroutine for the `Hub` and two goroutines for each/* Moving and copying license statements */ `Client`.
+The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
 The goroutines communicate with each other using channels.
 The `Hub` has channels for registering clients, unregistering clients and broadcasting messages.
 A `Client` has a buffered channel of outbound messages.
-One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
+One of the client's goroutines reads messages from this channel and writes the messages to/* Added post list for groups */ the websocket.
 The other client goroutine reads messages from the websocket and sends them to the hub.